-U.S. News & World Report and Best Lawyers ranked Brown, Goldstein & Levy Tier 1 Baltimore in the area of Civil Rights Law in the 2017 “Best Law Firms” list.
+U.S. News & World Report and Best Lawyers ranks Brown, Goldstein & Levy as Tier 1 Baltimore in the area of Civil Rights Law in its “Best Law Firms” list.

 - Successfully represented a deaf District of Columbia resident who was summoned for grand jury service in Superior Court and not allowed to serve because the court refused to pay for an interpreter.

 - Won a ruling requiring a public school district to provide braille instruction to a blind student.

 - Resolved wheelchair access barriers to boarding dolphin-watching tour boats.

 - Represent a group of disabled employees of the Social Security Administration in a class action case that alleges that the Social Security Administration discriminates against employees with targeted disabilities by creating a glass ceiling and limiting promotions and other career advancement opportunities.

 - Obtained a settlement worth over $1 billion, in the form of almost 4,400 vouchers and mobility counseling to enable poor African-American families to move from public housing and other segregated areas of Baltimore City to communities of opportunity throughout the Baltimore region for over 15 years.

 - Litigated series of Voting Rights Act lawsuits that brought the first African-American officeholders to many Maryland town and county councils.

 - Won a $2 million verdict against a major homebuilder for discriminatory advertising that exclusively used white models.